Black Women and Breast Cancer

-The National Cancer Institute reports that among women, breast cancer is the most commonly diagnosed cancer after nonmelanomaskin cancer, and it is the second leading cause of cancer deaths after lung cancer.
+The National Cancer Institute reports that among women, breast cancer is the most commonly diagnosed cancer after nonmelanoma skin cancer, and it is the second leading cause of cancer deaths after lung cancer.

-- Triple negative breast cancer tests negative for estrogen receptors (ER), progesterone receptors (PR), and the HER-2 gene.
+Triple-negative breast cancer is a type of aggressive breast cancer that primarily affects young Black women.
+This cancer tests negative for estrogen receptors (ER), progesterone receptors (PR), and the HER-2 gene.

 During a recent interview, Thomas R. Frieden, M.D., M.P.H, CDC Director explains that, “Although we are making progress reducing deaths from breast cancer, we have much work to do to reduce preventable deaths, particularly among African-American women.”
 He went on to say, “Only when every woman receives adequate screening, timely follow-up, and high-quality treatment, will the full benefit of breast cancer screening be achieved.”

 - Know your family history of breast cancer

 - Limit the amount of alcohol you drink